liquidlight/typo3-media-gallery/README.md

 ## Configuration

-LL Gallery comes bundled with several libraries included, which can all be configured via the `$GLOBALS` array to alter their behaviour.
-You also have the option of adding your own Gallery engine if desired.
+Media Gallery comes bundled with several libraries included, which can all be configured via the `$GLOBALS` array to alter their behaviour.
+You also have the option of adding your own media gallery engine if desired.

 ### Remove assets of an existing engine